This is a sub-page of our overall Environmental Initiatives web page.

-Simplicity: The L1 outlets are simple houshold outlets on a post, but they are still capable of adding about 8 to 10 miles range to an EV while parked for about 2 hours.
-The L2 outlet is a 240VAC 20 amp outlet.
+Simplicity: The L1 (or L2) outlets are simple houshold outlets on a post, but they are still capable of adding about 8 to 10 miles range to an EV while parked for about 2 hours.
+The L2 outlet is a 240VAC 20 amp outlet and can support 3 kW charging.
 There is too much media focus on fast-charging an EV in the shortest possible time, using expensive fast chargers (7kw L2).
 This is an unfortunate and misleading legacy of gas cars which must be inconveniently refueled while we are using them.
 On the other hand, EV's are conveniently refueled while parked.
 Since the typical car sits parked for more than 21 hours a day usually at home, at-work and at-church, just plugging it in while parked is a great way to preesrve the battery at a fully charged state and ready for maximum range for every trip.
 The cost is only about 20 cents an hour on L1 and is easily met with a few quarters in the plate on Sunday.

 Convenience: Having the plug-in outlets encourages members to not fear an EV for their next car purchase.
 Having outlets both at work, at church, and at home effectively doubles the range of plug-ins by allowing the EV owner to charge during the day at work as well as at home and to pick up a few miles on Sunday.
 See also the web page on EV Charging Everywhere for more info on using existing 120v outlets for convenient charging.